Stress of coaching can add up quick in the NFL

 “It’ll be tough on them, sitting there and thinking they can’t do what they are supposed to do, that your job is to help your team,” former coach Tony Dungy said.
 “You really feel that: ‘I can’t help my team.’”

 The timing of the hospitalizations just a day apart was coincidental, though still a bit unsettling to the rest of the coaching fraternity.
-Kubiak’s collapse came after a rare good half this season for the Texans, while Fox was enjoying a bye week in a season where the Broncos have enhanced expectations that they will be in the Super Bowl.
+Kubiak’s collapse came after a rare good half of football this season for the Texans, while Fox was enjoying a bye week in a season where the Broncos have done nothing to diminish expectations that they will be in the Super Bowl.

 Both make millions coaching in the NFL, but the job comes at a price and with the understanding that winning is the only thing.